chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 In this example, upon successful update, all ingested resources whose Chef Organization matches `devops` will be considered a part of the project `project-devops`.
 Only these resources will appear in Automate's dashboards when the `project-devops` project has been selected in the global project filter.

-As the operation takes place, you should see a percentage count up within the `Update Projects` button.
+A percentage count appears in the `Update Projects` button while the operation takes place.
 You may cancel the update at any time by selecting `Stop Updating Projects` and confirming the cancel in the modal that pops up.

 {{% warning %}}